-Home to more than 4,000 undergraduate and graduate students, the College of Education and Human Development (CEHD) offers eight comprehensive undergraduate programs, and each provides at least two fieldwork experiences.
-Explore cehd.gmu.edu for a more comprehensive overview of academic programs, services, and resources offered through the college.
+Home to more than 4,000 undergraduate and graduate students, the College of Education and Human Development (CEHD) offers seven comprehensive undergraduate programs, and each provides at least two fieldwork experiences.
+Explore cehd.gmu.edu for a complete overview of academic programs, services, and resources offered through the college.